 Some soldiers said they were promised – but never received – a salary bonus for their role in bringing President Alassane Ouattara to power after disputed elections in 2010, a military source told CNN.

 The soldiers, including some who have been demobilized, say they were each promised 5 million CFA francs ($8,000) and a house.

-Ivory Coast suffered months of violence when Laurent Gbagbo, the incumbent, refused to step down after Ouattara was declared the winner.
+Ivory Coast suffered months of violence following the disputed presidential elections in November 2010.
+Laurent Gbagbo, the incumbent, refused to step down after Ouattara was declared the winner.

 Gbagbo was arrested five months later and is on trial at the International Criminal Court in the Netherlands.